cs311-EPFL-StepQuest/prd/template/5-mvp.md

 As a social butterfly, I want to connect with friends and participate in social challenges so that we can motivate each other.

-*Identify and prioritise the key features required.*
+The key features we deemed necessary to have :

 Step Goals and Tracking: Users can set and track daily and weekly step goals.
 This feature is fundamental for motivating users to increase their activity levels.